whchenyicn/ip/README.md

-# whchenyicn.Whchenyicn project template
+# Whchenyicn project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij